-What they love about SE Denton:

-Green spaces, parks, churches, community scale.
+What they love about SE Denton: Green spaces, parks, churches, community scale.
+What they want to remove from SE Denton: Cement plant on Prairie Street, remove pressure to increase density, potholes and breaks in sidewalks, jails, constant and excessive roadwork.

-What they want to keep in SE Denton:

-Community's social connections, Black history of the area, mixed income, affordable housing - two story single family, duplexes, fouplexes, townhouses etc., parks and open spaces, neighborhood retail and restaurants.
+What they want to keep in SE Denton: Community's social connections, Black history of the area, mixed income, affordable housing - two story single family, duplexes, fouplexes, townhouses etc., parks and open spaces, neighborhood retail and restaurants.

-What is their dream for SE Denton:

-No gentrification, community market, streetlights and shade, not to be commercialized, owner occupied housing, community events, improved infrastructure: Better pedestrian connections to downtown, more sidewalks, a safe way to cross McKinney Street, slower traffic on Morse Street.

-What they want to remove from SE Denton:
+What is their dream for SE Denton: No gentrification, community market, streetlights and shade, not to be commercialized, owner occupied housing, community events, improved infrastructure: Better pedestrian connections to downtown, more sidewalks, a safe way to cross McKinney Street, slower traffic on Morse Street.
+What they want from SEDAP: Ideas for quick wins: Bike racks at businesses west of Bell Avenue, more benches and shade for people walking, more lighting on pathways, bike parking in the parks, additional trash cans in public areas, more street trees.